Network Security, Evolved

 The first thing you notice when you remove the BOX from its packaging is how light it is given its size.
 You would be forgiven for thinking it was empty but a look through the top grate reveals a single circuit board.
 Given its impressive feature-set I expected it to be stuffed to the gills with hardware.
 I admit I’m someone who (perhaps foolishly) equates solid and heavy with quality but make no mistake, the BOX is all business.
 The A9 processor runs slightly warm so I assume(?) the empty space is necessary for cooling in the absence of a fan and is not the byproduct of an aesthetic choice.
 In any case it’s dead quiet.

 The BOX has a clean aesthetic as a 7.5" x 4" x 4" rounded triangle with three shiny cream-colored panels attached to a matte dark gray central structure.
 There’s a bright bluish-green “ring” status light that glows from behind the front panel, cooling perforations running down the triangle’s “points” and top and bottom plates, and three rubber feet.
 Though not small or discrete it is to my eye a reasonably attractive piece of kit, more so than the Norton Core’s geodesic design.
 I like having it in plain view but there are a couple things I might change.
-Keep in mind I’m nitpicking, none of my “nits” are deal-breakers by any means.
+Keep in mind I’m nitpicking, none of them are deal-breakers.

 I prefer it were smaller and/or shorter.
 At nearly 8" tall with a smallish footprint and featherlight weight I’ve found the weight of two ethernet cables hanging off the back — which probably weigh more than the BOX — can sometimes create a bit of instability if placed near the rear edge of a table, console etc. where the cable weight, if unsupported, can “pull” on the tall lightweight BOX.
 For example, Cat7 cables are heavier and stiffer which doesn’t help the situation.
-Generally I prefer the stability of low-profile boxes.
 Also, it would be nice if the status light could be user-disabled and only come on if/when an issue arises or for firmware updates.
 It’s rather bright.

 The BOX includes a one-year subscription to the Bitdefender Total Security software suite.
 There are desktop and mobile apps for macOS, Windows, iOS and Android which complement and extend the BOX’s security features to provide virus and malware protection (and much more) on individual computers and mobile devices whether you’re at home or out in the world and no longer connected to the BOX network.
 Even better, the apps can be installed on an unlimited number of devices.